Annuity lifetime payouts: How much will you get?

 As you've seen, interest rates have a direct impact on how your payout is calculated.
 Now, say our man is 80 years old instead of 70 and decides to buy an annuity with his $50,000.
 Because of his shorter life expectancy at age 80, his monthly payment would be $550.42 — 40 percent more than he'd get at 70.
 This change has nothing to do with investment performance; it's merely because the insurance company expects to make payments for only 11 years.
 The insurer can make higher payments because it expects to make them for a shorter period of time.

 Women won't receive as high a payment as their male, same-age counterparts simply because women generally live longer than men.
 It's not discrimination at work, just differences in mortality.
 In our example, a 70-year-old female can expect a monthly payout of $353.41; an 80-year-old female can expect $503.83.
 (A 70-year-old woman is expected to live for about another 20 years).

-Passing your payouts along to your spouse
+Passing annuity payouts along to a spouse

 You may want to make sure that your retirement income is passed along to your spouse if you die.
 This is called a survivorship annuity payout, an option commonly chosen.
 If a husband and wife are both 70 and they want a lifetime income from the annuity, the monthly payout would be $306.37.
 This is about $80 less per month than without the survivorship benefit.
 You can see that the insurance company is taking into account that it will be making more payments than it would if just one life were factored into the mortality rate.